Sex, fertility and acute lymphoblastic leukaemia (ALL)

 Contraception

 It is still important to use contraception during treatment and for some time after.
-Your doctor, nurse or pharmacist can tell you how long this should be for.
+Your doctor, nurse or pharmacist can tell you how long this should be.
 Becoming pregnant or fathering a child during and shortly after treatment may affect the developing baby.

-If you don’t want to have a baby, you should continue to use contraception after treatment until you know for certain that you are infertile.
+If you don’t want to have a baby, you should continue to use contraception after treatment until you know for certain if you are infertile or not.

 Coping with infertility

-It can be extremely distressing to find out that your leukaemia treatment could stop you being able to have children.
+It can be extremely distressing to find out that your leukaemia treatment could stop you from having children.
 It can seem very unfair to have to cope with this as well as your diagnosis.
 Even if you hadn’t thought about having children before, losing your fertility can be very difficult to cope with.
 It can also affect how you feel about yourself.

 Talking to other people